The Camel, the Hare and the Hyrax

 8. There are conflicting reports as to whether the hyrax regurgitates its food.
-It is possible that the hyrax practices merycism, which can be defined as ma’aleh gerah without too much difficulty.
+Based on my own extensive observations of hyraxes, I believe that they do sometimes regurgitate small amounts.
+It is likely that the hyrax practices merycism, which can be defined as ma’aleh gerah without too much difficulty.
 If it does not practice merycism, then it can only be defined as ma’aleh gerah on the basis of its complex gut or manner of chewing, and perhaps requiring us to invoke the concept that “the Torah speaks as in the language of men.”
 As with the hare, these approaches are viable, albeit somewhat difficult.

 9. Since we are forced to define characteristics such as merycism, ruminant-style chewing or cecotrophy as ma’aleh gerah, then there are still further types of animals that possess only one kosher sign, even with our novel flexible definition of min.

 10. These further examples of animals with one kosher sign raise a problem with the Talmud, which apparently claims that the Torah’s list is exhaustive.
 However, there are two approaches which explain the Talmud in a way that avoids this problem: